Reinforced sequential Monte Carlo for amortised sampling: Amortised and Particle Methods for Sampling

 \paragraph{Objectives.} Various objectives exist for training the policy to solve the problem \eqref{eq:maxent}, all of which at optimality enforce the soft Bellman equations \citep{rust1987,pmlr-v80-haarnoja18b} for all states.
 In the sampling setting described here, these objectives are most concisely stated in probabilistic formulations as originally proposed in the generative flow network (GFlowNet) framework \citep{bengio2021flow,bengio2023gflownet,lahlou2023theory}.
 We next state two such objectives, trajectory balance and subtrajectory balance \citep{malkin2022trajectory,madan2023learning}.
 As shown by \citet{deleu2024discrete}, both amount to cases of \emph{path consistency learning} in entropic RL \citep{nachum2017bridging}.
+In the following sections, we exclusively use $\mathbf{x}_n$ notation (not $x_n$), unless a distinction is required.

 In the notations of this paper, we model \emph{flow functions} $F^\phi_n:\mathcal{X}_n\to\mathbb{R}_{>0}$, $n=0,\dots,N-1$, parametrised by $\phi$, and set $F^\phi_N(\mathbf{x})=R(\mathbf{x})$.
 These flow functions correspond to exponentiated soft value functions in the wider RL literature.
 These connections extend to reward-based fine-tuning of diffusion models, where similar properties have been observed \citep{uehara2024understanding,venkatraman2024amortizing,deleu2025relative}.